US stocks recover half of the prior day's plunge after Trump calls off Greenland-related tariffs

 Japan’s Nikkei 225 slipped 0.4%.

-The country's prime minister, Sanae Takaichi, has called a snap election for Feb.
-8, which had sent yields of long-term government bonds to record levels and caused nervousness across global financial markets.
-The expectation is that Takaichi, who is capitalizing on strong public support ratings, will cut taxes and boost spending and increase the government's already heavy load of debt.
+The country’s prime minister, Sanae Takaichi, has called a snap election for Feb.
+8, which had sent yields of long-term government bonds to record levels and raised worries across global financial markets.
+The expectation is that Takaichi, who is capitalizing on strong public support ratings, will cut taxes and boost spending and increase the government’s already heavy load of debt.

-The yield on the 40-year Japanese government bond pulled back to 4.05% Wednesday, down from the 4.22% level that it had surged to on Tuesday.
+After surging as high as 4.22% on Tuesday, the yield on the 40-year Japanese government bond pulled back to 4.05% Wednesday.

 AP Business Writers Chan Ho-him and Matt Ott contributed.